verbilonikita/Golden-Rose-80DONE/README.md

 #### Some hardcoded values (date) + small direct DOM manipulation (later to change with state) + needs to be refactored, still in process

-Used the same API as for MealMaker (as for now)

 Halfway completed, but the most important features are implemented:

 Items are searchable, menu is created dynamically, items can be added to cart and liked, page switcher implemented.

-- Ingredients not working on cart page, as ingredietns from API are not structured as I want them to be, so added random markup.

 Still to do: payment page and fix some design issues on search page.